Do I need hobby farm insurance in Ontario? What is a hobby farm? How many acres do I need to be considered a hobby farm?

 We can also help you with coverage for damage, theft, or costly liability claims that may not be covered by your homeowners insurance policy.

 What Level of Protection Do You Need?

 If your hobby farm includes livestock or if you operate a tractor or other farm equipment, make sure you have adequate insurance protection.
 Large livestock like horses or cows can be unpredictable.
 As well, operating farm equipment can be potentially hazardous.

 Coverages can be confusing so it’s best to work with an experienced farm insurance broker who can review your personal circumstances and needs.
-Our farm insurance brokers can best explain any additional benefits or exclusions as it pertains to your situation and policy.
+Our brokers can best explain any additional benefits or exclusions as it pertains to your situation and policy.

 - Size and location of your hobby farm